Team-Resurgent/RXDK-Demo/README.md

 - VURXDKScene - Large wireframe "RXDK" letters with music-reactive VU meter fills
 - XScene - Xbox logo visualization
 - CubeScene - Spinning cube with Matrix-style "RXDK" text rain on all 6 faces
-- CuveEnvScene - A spinning cube with environment  mapping and  with an Xbox-themed space background
+- CubeEnvScene - A spinning cube with environment mapping and an Xbox-themed space background
 - DripScene - Interactive water ripple simulation with multi-layer shading, rain mode, and realistic physics
 - MazeScene - A cel-shaded Windows 95-like maze
 - PostFXScene - A CRT signal corruption sequence: stable BIOS display progressively consumed by scanline interference, sync tears, chromatic aberration, barrel warp, and phosphor burn, collapsing to a dying horizontal line.